-Applicants must describe their service, affirm their honorable status, and provide some documentary proof of elgibility.
+Applicants must describe their service, affirm their honorable status, and provide some documentary proof of elgibility (DD-214, Orders, etc.).
 Counterparts publishes a quarterly newsletter, entitled the SITREP, and conducts an annual convention during Tet.
 Plans exist to preserve archival materials, to compile an anthology of member experiences and reflections, and to promote regional activities.
-Membership fees are nominal at $35.00 (US) per year, and coincident with the lunar year.
-A one-time initiation fee of $10.00 (US) is charged all new members to finance the membership tokens.
-Life membership, equal to ten years pre-paid dues (currently $350.00 US), may be incremented over any single year by prior arrangement with the Adjutant. fund raising raffles or auctions are periodically conducted, and donations are accepted.
+Annual Membership fees are nominal at $45.00 (US) per year, and coincident with the lunar year.
+A one-time initiation fee of $10.00 (US) is charged all new members to finance their membership tokens.
+Life membership, equal to ten years pre-paid dues (currently $450.00 US), may be incremented over any single year by prior arrangement with the Adjutant. fund raising raffles or auctions are periodically conducted, and donations are accepted.
 Friends and relatives may select associate status to support the objectives of this organization.

-Completed applications, with supporting documentation, should be sent to the John Haseman, Membership Officer at C/THDNA, 555 W Saddle Dr, Grand Junction, CO USA 81507.
+Completed applications with the required supporting documentation should be sent to John Haseman, Membership Officer, ATTN: C/THDNA, 555 W Saddle Dr, Grand Junction, CO USA 81507.
 John's email address is email@example.com.

 If you would like to learn more about Counterparts, please do not hesitate to contact one of our officers or designated staff members by e-mail.